 WATERPROOF – 100% waterproof, seam taped, lightweight and durable non woven Polypropylene material perfect for year after year use.
 PFAS free, no forever chemicals in materials or production

-From November to April, expect more rain, more insects, and plenty of spray from the falls.
+From November to April, expect more rain, more insects, and heavy spray from the falls.
 The waterfalls look and sound incredibly intense during this time.
-You will often see rainbows when the sun comes out after a storm.
-If the rain is too heavy, park staff might close certain walkways for safety.
+Rainbows appear often when the sun comes out after a storm.
+If rain gets too heavy, park staff may close certain walkways for safety.

 - Wear clothes that dry quickly and shoes with good grip.